 High-risk payment gateways

-It’s important to note that when a customer is making a transaction with a high-risk merchant, their issuing bank will often require additional information that verifies the customer’s explicit consent in making the transaction.
+It’s important to note that when a customer is making a transaction from a high-risk merchant, their issuing bank will often require additional information that verifies the customer’s explicit consent in making the transaction.
 This is to the benefit of you, the merchant, in preventing fraud and damaging chargeback claims.

 That is why, when choosing your payment provider, you’ll want to ensure they can provide your high-risk merchant account with a payment gateway strongly equipped with solutions to protect against chargebacks and credit card fraud.
 Let’s quickly run through a few key features to look out for: